Boosting your child's Immunity October 31 2016, 0 Comments

 Katharine Tate, has worked as a teacher and education consultant internationally in primary and secondary schools for over 20 years.
 Qualified as a registered nutritional therapist, Katharine, combines her unique education and nutrition expertise to offer schools, organisations and families advice, education programmes, practical workshops, and individual/family clinical consultations.
 She has also published 2 books: ‘Heat-Free & Healthy’ and ‘No Kitchen Cookery for Primary Schools’.

 *Kefir is popular in Russia, Eastern Europe, Scandinavia and parts of asia where it is renowned for it's health benenfits in particular for pregnancy, babies and the elderly.
-Biotiful Dairy Kefir can be bought from Ocado or Biona Organic Kefir can be bought online or in Wholefoods markets.
+Biotiful Dairy Kefir can be bought from Ocado, wholefoods or Biona Organic.
 You can also make your own homemade Kefir milk with kefir grains.
 Only a teaspoon of kefir is suggested at the start of weaning and increasing the quantity as they get older.